Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

           3. Click the Environment Variables button.
           4. In the System Variables List, at the bottom half of the window, click the New... button.
           5. Enter as the Variable Name: OPEN_RELEASE
-          6. Enter as the Variable Value: aspen.1
+          6. Enter as the Variable Value: named-release/birch
           7. Click OK to save the new system variable.
           8. Reboot the computer immediately.

-   2. Use an already modified Vagrantfile.
-One can be found in this repository: _static/Vagrantfile

-   3. Modify the newly downloaded Vagrantfile, replacing the default reference with a reference to the aspen.1 version.
+   2. Modify the newly downloaded Vagrantfile, replacing the default reference with a reference to the named-release/birch version.

 |
 5. Install the Vagrant hostsupdater plugin: